kennydukor/HomeLabSetup/README.md

 #### Step 4: Configure Tunnel Ingress Rules

+⚠️ **IMPORTANT:** This guide uses HTTP tunnel mode where Cloudflare handles SSL.
+When using HTTP mode, cert-manager and internal SSL certificates are NOT needed.

 **In the Cloudflare browser tab:**

 1. Go to **Networks** → **Tunnels** → **home-k8s-cluster**